Kawasaki ZXR400 (1995-1998) Review | Specs & Prices

 Overall ratingNext up: Ride & brakes

 ‘Extreme’ is a word that’s bandied everywhere these days.
-But when it comes to motorcycling, they don’t come much more so than Kawasaki’s ZXR400.
-Small (so popular with the ladeez), light, stumpy, extremely revvy and a fabulous handler, the little ZXR is refined essence of four-cylinder sportster with all the good and bad that implies.
+But when it comes to motorcycling, they don’t come much more so than the Kawasaki ZXR400.
+Small, light, stumpy, extremely revvy and a fabulous handler, the little ZXR is refined essence of four-cylinder sportster with all the good and bad that implies.
 It’s not big, it’s not particularly clever, but show it some well surfaced bends and it’ll show you how good handling can be.

 Ride quality & brakesNext up: Engine